judyjwxie/judyjwxie.github.io/_pages/vienna.md

 🥐 <b>L'Amour du Pain</b> (★★★)<br>
 [Otto-Bauer-Gasse 21, 1060 Wien, Austria](https://maps.app.goo.gl/KmhUVfGp6GVswGm97)<br>
-Best coissants and Viennoiserie in Vienna.
+Best croissants and Viennoiserie in Vienna.
 The cakes and mousses are also so fantastic and sophisticated.
 I like the pain de mie for fancy toasts and the baguettes are great too.
 Not a lot of seating.<br>
 <br>

 🥐 <b>PARÉMI Boulangerie – Pâtisserie</b> (★★)<br>